 A Place For The Things You Don’t Say Out Loud

 Therapy with me isn’t about simple answers—it’s about the questions you may have kept hidden.
-It’s about the layers of life’s challenges that often go unspoken: grief, identity, aging, transitions.
-In our work together, we’ll go beyond surface-level discussions to explore the deeper meanings behind your thoughts, feelings, and actions.I
+It’s about the layers of life’s challenges that often go unspoken: grief, identity, aging, retirement transitions, and life changes.

-I practice counseling and psychotherapy from an existential perspective, which may feel unfamiliar but is centered around “matters of existence.”
-From this view, no one is immune to life’s inherent challenges.
-The issues you bring are understood as arising from the simple reality of being human: it’s hard to make sense of the past, relate well to others, and know what choice to make.
-Existential therapy recognizes that everyone is doing their best to cope with life’s hardships and realities.
-It is a deeply life-affirming approach rooted in the belief that change is always possible.
+From this perspective, no one is immune to life’s inherent challenges.
+The issues you bring are seen as arising from the simple reality of being human: it’s hard to make sense of the past, relate well to others, and know what choices to make in the face of aging, grief, mortality, and life transitions.

-Existential therapy is particularly helpful for those navigating aging anxiety, death anxiety, grief, life transitions, personal responsibility, guilt, regret, and even career choices.
-In our work together, we will explore what it means to live fully, even in the face of uncertainty.
+Existential therapy is particularly helpful for those navigating aging anxiety, death anxiety, grief, life transitions, personal responsibility, guilt, regret, and even career changes.
+Together, we will explore what it means to live fully, even in the face of uncertainty and loss.

 Clinical Priorities of My Approach